About Tokopah Falls

 Hiking to Tokopah Falls

-We were always within earshot of the rushing river (which rushes turbulently in the Spring), and in some stretches, we were close enough to even see the river do its thing snaking through the valley.
+We were always within earshot of the rushing river (which rushes turbulently in the Spring).

 About half-way into the hike, we started to notice the Watchtower across the river from various angles, which changed as we continued along the trail.